ghoneycutt/puppet-module-rsyslog/README.md

 remote_logging
 ----------------------
-Wheter to send logs remotely to a centralized logging service.
+Whether to send logs remotely to a centralized logging service.

 - *Default*: 'false'